Pimiento-Research-Group/sharks-FD_biodiv_global/README.md

 # sharks-FD_biodiv_global

-## R code for the analysis of: Elasmobranch functional diversity is highly vulnerable and supported by unique species and locations worldwide
+## Elasmobranch functional diversity is highly vulnerable and supported by unique species and locations worldwide

 ### Authors